Support our Nonprofit Magazine!

 There is no right way to recover and there is no real way of knowing what path the story will take.
 All we can do is walk the road best we can and get up when we fall.
 It’s hard.
 Yes, it is hard.
 I know it, you know it, but maybe the answer to “Why me?” is “Because you are strong enough.”
 And just maybe you’ll emerge from this trial more than you ever thought you were.

-To all who read this, I pray and hope you will find peace and healing.
+To all who read this, I hope you will find peace and healing.

 Share this post: